MohsinNajmuddin/mohsin-test/README.md

-2. User pressed the 'Get Started' button and a message suddenly appears, with displaying two option below, asking the user to search for the books either by entering book's Goodreads Id or book's title.
+2. User pressed the 'Get Started' button and a message will suddenly appear, with displaying two option below, asking the user to search for the books either by entering book's Goodreads Id or book's title.

 <img src="screenshots/fourth.png" width="3360"/>

-3. If the "Search by Title" option is checked, then user is asked to enter the title of the book.
+3. If the "Search by Title" option is clicked, then user is asked to enter the title of the book.

 <img src="screenshots/fifth.png" width="3360"/>